wollewald/MCP23017_WE/README.md

 If you find bugs, please inform me!

-It's written by Wolfgang (Wolle) Ewald / wolles-elektronikkiste.de
+Written by Wolfgang (Wolle) Ewald wolles-elektronikkiste.de